solaranamnesis/babylonian-armenian-assyrian-literature/full-text-english.md

 ## Tablet 2: Column 2. --- The King's Second Dream and Early Ride upon Sumir's Plain, and Hand-to-Hand Conflict on the Banks of
 the Euphrates.

-The night is fleeing from the Hght of dawn,
+The night is fleeing from the light of dawn,
 Which dimly falls upon the palace lawn;
-The King upon his royal dum-khi ^ sleeps,
+The King upon his royal _dum-khi_* sleeps,
 And to his couch again Queen Ishtar creeps.
 In spite his dream to dismal thoughts she turns,
 Her victim tosses, now with fever burns:
-He wildly starts, and from his dum-khi springs,
+He wildly starts, and from his _dum-khi_ springs,
 While loud his voice throughout the palace rings:
-" Ho! vassals! haste to me! your King! " he cries.
+"Ho! vassals! haste to me! your King!" he cries,
 And stamping fiercely while his passions rise.
-The sukhu-li - and masari ^ rush in:
+The _sukhu-li_* and _masari_* rush in:
-" What trouble, Sar? have foes here come within? " Then searching around they in his chamber rush.
+"What trouble, Sar? have foes here come within?"
+Then searching around they in his chamber rush,
 And eagerly aside the curtains push.
 The King yet paces on the floor with strides
 That show the trouble of his mind, and chides
-Them all as laggards; " Soon the sun will rise:
+Them all as laggards; "Soon the sun will rise:
-My steed prepared bring hence! " he turning cries.
+My steed prepared bring hence!" he turning cries.
 He mounts and gallops through the swinging gates,
 Nor for attendance of his vassals waits.
-Nor turns his face toward the nam-za-khi,'^
+Nor turns his face toward the _nam-za-khi_,*
 Who quickly opened for the King to fly
 Without the gates; across the plains he rides
 Away unmindful where his steed he guides.
 The horse's hoofs resound upon the plain
 As the lone horseman with bewildered brain,
-To leave behind the phantoms of the night.
+To leave behind the phantoms of the night,
-Rides fiercely through the early morning light.
+Rides fiercely through the early morning light,
 Beyond the orange orchards, citron groves,
 'Mid feathery date-palms he reckless roves.

-1 "Dum-khi," couch.
-2 "Su-khu-li rabi," attendants of the King.
-3 "Masari," guards of the palace.
-4 "Nam-za-ki," openers of the gates.

 The fields of yellow grain mid fig-trees flash
 Unseen, and prickly pears, pomegranates, dash
 In quick succession by, till the white foam
 From his steed's mouth and quiv'ring flanks doth come;

-Nor heeds the whitened flowing mane, but flies.
+Nor heeds the whitened flowing mane, but flies,
 While clouds of dust him follow, and arise

-Behind him o'er the road like black storm clouds.
+Behind him o'er the road like black storm clouds,

-While Zu ^ the storm-bird onward fiercely goads
+While Zu* the storm-bird onward fiercely goads

-The seven ° raven spirits of the air,
+The seven* raven spirits of the air,

-And Nus-ku ^ opens wide the fiery glare
+And Nus-ku* opens wide the fiery glare

-Of pent-up lightnings for fierce Gibil's ** hand,
+Of pent-up lightnings for fierce Gibil's* hand,

-Who hurls them forth at Ncrgal's " stern command,
+Who hurls them forth at Nergal's* stern command,

-And Rinimon ^° rides triumphant on the air.
+And Rimmon* rides triumphant on the air,

-And Ninazu ^ for victims doth prepare.
+And Ninazu* for victims doth prepare,
 The King rides from the road into the wild,
 Nor thought of danger, his stern features smiled
 As the worn steed from a huge lion shied,
 Which turning glanced at them and sprang aside;

-Now Zi-pis-au-ni - fly before the King.
+Now Zi-pis-au-ni* fly before the King.
 And yellow leopards through the rushes spring.

-Upon Euphrates' banks his steed he reins.
+Upon Euphrates' banks his steed he reins,
 And views the rosy wilds of Sumir's plains.

+*) "Dum-khi," couch.

+*) "Su-khu-li rabi," attendants of the King.

+*) "Masari," guards of the palace.

+*) "Nam-za-ki," openers of the gates.

 He looked toward the east across the plain
 That stretched afar o'er brake and marshy fen,
 And clustering trees that marked the Tigris' course;
 And now beyond the plain o'er fields and moors,
-The mountain range of Zu ^ o'er Susa's land
+The mountain range of Zu* o'er Susa's land
 Is glowing 'neath the touch of Samas' hand;
-For his bright face is rising in the east.
+For his bright face is rising in the east,
-And shifting clouds from sea and rising mist.
+And shifting clouds from sea and rising mist,
 The robes of purple, violet and gold,

-1 "Zu," the divine bird of the storm-cloud, the god worshipped by Izdubar, the god who stole the tablets of heaven.
-2 The seven wicked spirits in the form of men with faces of ravens.
-3 "Nus-ku," the gate-keeper of thunder.
-4 "Gibil," the god of fire and spells.
-5 "Rimmon," the god of storms and hurricanes.
-6 "Nin-a-zu," the goddess of fate and death.
-7 "Zi-pis-au-ni," spirits of the papyri, or reeds.
-8 Mountain range of Zu.
-The ancient name is unknown, but as Susa takes its name from Zu, the divine bird of the storm-cloud, we have called them the mountains of Zu.

-and witchcraft. the storm-cloud, we have given the

-* " Ner-gal," director of the storms, mountains of Susiana their probable

-the giant King of War, the strong be- ancient name, getter.

 With rosy tints the form of Samas fold.
 The tamarisk and scarlet mistletoe,
 With green acacias' golden summits glow,

-And citron, olives, myrtle, climbing vine.
+And citron, olives, myrtle, climbing vine,
 Arbutus, cypress, plane-tree rise divine;
 The emerald verdure, clad with brilliant hues,

-With rose-tree forests quaflFs the morning dews.
+With rose-tree forests quaffs the morning dews.
 The King delighted bares his troubled brow,
 In Samas' golden rays doth holy bow.
 But see! a shadow steals along the ground!
 And trampling footsteps through the copses sound,

-And Izdubar, his hand placed on his sword.
+And Izdubar, his hand placed on his sword,
 Loud cries:

-" Who cometh o'er mine Erech's sward? "
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;"Who cometh o'er mine Erech's sward?"
-An arme'd warrior before him springs;
+An armèd warrior before him springs;
 The King, dismounted, his bright weapon swings.
-" 'Tis I, Prince Dib-bara,* Lord Izdubar,
+"'Tis I, Prince Dib-bara,* Lord Izdubar,
 And now at last alone we meet in war;
 My soldiers you o'erthrew upon the field,
-But here to Nuk-khu's ^ son thine arm shall yield!
+But here to Nuk-khu's* son thine arm shall yield!
-The monarch eyes the warrior evil-born.
+The monarch eyes the warrior evil-born,
 And thus replies to him with bitter scorn:
-" And dost thou think that Samas' son shall die
+"And dost thou think that Samas' son shall die
 By a vile foe who from my host did fly?
 Or canst thou hope that sons of darkness may
 The Heaven-born of Light and glory slay?
 As well mayst hope to quench the god of fire,
 But thou shalt die if death from me desire."
-The giant forms a moment fiercely glared.
+The giant forms a moment fiercely glared,
 And carefully advanced with weapons bared,
-Which fiash in the bright rays like blades of fire, And now in parry meet with blazing ire.
+Which flash in the bright rays like blades of fire,
+And now in parry meet with blazing ire.
 Each firmly stood and rained their ringing blows,
-And caught each stroke upon their blades, till glows The forest round with sparks of fire that flew
+And caught each stroke upon their blades, till glows
+The forest round with sparks of fire that flew
 Like blazing meteors from their weapons true;

-1 "Dib-bara" ("the darkening one"), the son of Nuk-khu.
-He is supposed to have been the viceroy of Khumbaba, and led the attack upon Erech.
-2 "Nuk-hu," or "Nuk-khu," the god of darkness and sleep.
-He is sometimes called "Cus-u."

 And towering in their rage they cautious sprung
-Upon each, foiled, while the deep Suk-ha *' rung.
+Upon each, foiled, while the deep Suk-ha* rung.
 At last the monarch struck a mighty blow,
 His foeman's shield of gold, his blade cleft through;
 And as the lightning swung again his sword,
 And struck the chieftain's blade upon the sward,
-A Sedu springs from out the tangled copse.
+A Sedu springs from out the tangled copse,
 And at his feet the sword still ringing drops.
 The King his sword placed at his foeman's throat
 And shouted:

-" Hal-ca '^ to yon waiting boat!
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;"Hal-ca* to yon waiting boat!
 Or I will send thy body down this stream!
-Ca is-kab-bu! va kal-bn!^ whence you came!''
+_Ca is-kab-bu! va kal-bu!_* whence you came!"
 The chief disarmed now slunk away surprised,
-And o'er the strength of Sar-dan-nu ** surmised.
+And o'er the strength of Sar-dan-nu* surmised.
 The King returns, and rides within the gate
 Of Erech, and the council entered late.

-COLUMN III
+*) "Zu," the divine bird of the storm-cloud, the god worshipped by Izdubar, the god who stole the tablets of heaven.

+*) The seven wicked spirits in the form of men with faces of ravens.

+*) "Nus-ku," the gate-keeper of thunder.

+*) "Gibil," the god of fire and spells and witchcraft.

+*) "Ner-gal," director of the storms, the giant King of War, the strong begetter.

+*) "Rimmon," the god of storms and hurricanes.

+*) "Nin-a-zu," the goddess of fate and death.

+*) "Zi-pis-au-ni," spirits of the papyri, or reeds.

+*) Mountain range of Zu.
+The ancient name is unknown, but as Susa takes its name from Zu, the divine bird of the storm-cloud, we have given the mountains of Susiana their probable ancient name.

+*) "Dib-bara" ("the darkening one"), the son of Nuk-khu.
+He is supposed to have been the viceroy of Khumbaba, and led the attack upon Erech.

+*) "Nuk-hu," or "Nuk-khu," the god of darkness and sleep.
+He is sometimes called "Cus-u."

-IzDUBAR Relates His Second Dream to His Seers, Who Cannot Interpret It
+## Tablet 2: Column 3. --- Izdubar Relates His Second Dream to His Seers, Who Cannot Interpret It.

 The counsellors assembled round the throne
 Within the council halls of zam-at ^ stone,